 "Weak M&A activity has not affected investment activity over past years.
 We are in an 'invest first and ask questions later' environment where investors are more worried about missing out in this hot space.
 After a long hiatus, we are seeing several digital health companies entering the IPO market in the United States.
 Successful IPOs could open the floodgates, whereas if IPOs fizzle out, it could shut the IPO exit path for many digital health companies,” Prabhu said.

 In the first half of 2019, there has been one IPO for $179.4 million, Change Healthcare.

 Investors continue to have a strong appetite for analytics startups, raising $1.1 billion in the first half of 2019.
 Other top-funded categories include telemedicine with $896 million, mHealth apps with $627 million, wellness with $341 million, healthcare booking with $336 million and clinical decision support with $287 million.

-The top venture capital deals in 2019 so far include $250 million raised by Tencent Trusted Doctors, a Bejing-based company formed through the merger of Tencent Doctorwork and Trusted Doctors that provides both online and offline healthcare services, followed by $205 million raised by health insurance startup Collective Health.
-Precision medicine company Tempus scored $200 million in funding in the first half of 2019, while Doctolib raised $170 million raised by French digital health startup Doctolib, and Health Catalyst raised $100 million.
+The top venture capital deals in 2019 so far include $250 million raised by Tencent Trusted Doctors, a Beijing-based company formed through the merger of Tencent Doctorwork and Trusted Doctors that provides both online and offline healthcare services, followed by $205 million raised by health insurance startup Collective Health.
+Precision medicine company Tempus scored $200 million in funding in the first half of 2019, while French digital health startup Doctolib raised $170 million and Health Catalyst raised $100 million.